lilofthea/brain_avm_classification_project/README.md

 - 668 for testing

 ### Augmentation
-Augmentation was needed to improve our accuracy.
+After cropping our images, augmentation was needed to improve our accuracy.
 We used rotation, horizontal and vertical flip, brigthness change, shear, zooming as techniques.

 ## Model